uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 5. A quiet room
 6. A digital or printed list of the alphabet you are recording

-If you get stuck, please ask your instructor for assistance!
+**If you get stuck, please ask your instructor for assistance or look at the Quick troubleshooting section at the bottom of this page!**

 Step 1
 {: .label .label-step}